Natural-born-citizen clause (United States): Kamala Harris

-Kamala Harris was born in Oakland, California, making her a natural-born citizen.
+Kamala Harris was born in Oakland, California.
 In 2019, Harris unsuccessfully sought the Democratic Party's nomination for the 2020 United States presidential election.
-On August 11, 2020, Democratic Party presidential nominee Joe Biden selected Harris as his running mate, and they were both elected in November that year.

-In 2019, Donald Trump Jr. retweeted the statement "Kamala Harris is *not* an American Black.
+Donald Trump Jr. retweeted the statement "Kamala Harris is *not* an American Black.
 She is half Indian and half Jamaican." and then replied "Is this true?
 Wow."
 The tweets were interpreted to say that Harris was neither an American nor truly a Black woman.

-Then, after Harris was selected as Joe Biden's running mate President Donald Trump said "I just heard it today that she doesn't meet the requirements and by the way the lawyer that wrote that piece is a very highly qualified, very talented lawyer."
-Trump also claimed President Barack Obama was born in Kenya and not Hawaii, a claim that has been proven false.
+On August 11, 2020, Democratic Party presidential nominee Joe Biden selected Harris as his running mate, and they were both elected in November that year.
 The vice-president must be a natural-born citizen, in the same manner as the president.
 UCLA professor Eugene Volokh said Harris is a natural-born citizen because she was born in the United States.

 In a Newsweek op-ed, Chapman University professor John C. Eastman asked if Harris's parents were U.S. citizens or lawful permanent residents at the time of her birth or if they were temporary visitors, perhaps on student visas.
 He then stated that if they were temporary visitors, then "under the 14th Amendment as originally understood", she would not be considered a U.S. citizen at all—much less a natural-born citizen—and might not even be eligible for her then-current position in the Senate.
+President Donald Trump said "I just heard it today that she doesn't meet the requirements and by the way the lawyer that wrote that piece is a very highly qualified, very talented lawyer."

 Responding to criticism it received, Newsweeks editors wrote that Eastman's "essay has no connection whatsoever to so-called 'birther-ism'".
 The response went on and stated, "the meaning of 'natural born Citizen', and the relation of that Article II textual requirement to the 14th Amendment's Citizenship Clause, are issues of legal interpretation about which scholars and commentators can, and will, robustly disagree."
 Newsweek also published Volokh's rebuttal to Eastman's essay.
 Colin Kalmbacher in Law & Crime responded to Eastman by saying that Eastman misstated "the state of the law – as well as the opinions of the legal community and the precedents of the courts – based on an incorrect reading of the" Supreme Court case United States v.
 Wong Kim Ark from 1898.
 Newsweek later apologized after receiving a strong negative reaction to the publication, saying they had "entirely failed to anticipate the ways in which the essay would be interpreted, distorted and weaponized" and that their publication of it "was intended to explore a minority legal argument about the definition of who is a 'natural-born citizen' in the United States.
 But to many readers, the essay inevitably conveyed the ugly message that Senator Kamala Harris, a woman of color and the child of immigrants, was somehow not truly American."